Willyb15/Data-Science-Python/week4/day7-intro_to_classes/matt_drury/oop-lecture-notes.md

 A custom data type in python is called a **class**, and you create one with the `class` keyword.

-Let's summarize what we know classes can do, so we can structure our throughts about how to get them to do it.
+Let's summarize what we know classes can do, so we can structure our thoughts about how to get them to do it.

   - You can use a class to create a new object.
   - That new object needs to be able to store some data, so we need a way to feed data into the class.